Credit ratings and commercial credit applications might sound intimidating, but they don’t have to be.

 If you do share a financial link with someone, you should make sure you discuss this with them before lodging the application.
 Credit reference agencies will link your records together and these links will remain on your file and theirs until you or your partner successfully file for a disassociation with the credit reference agencies to break that link.

-No credit?
-No problem.
-You can still get one of our Pay as you go phones
+You can still explore our Pay as you go options for mobile communication services.

 Commercial credit applications